 Fruity twists on a classic cocktail

-While the Cuban bar only had traditional mojitos, I later came across a few variations in New York, and have played around with them since.
+While the Cuban bar only had traditional mojitos, I later came across a few variations in New York (like ginger mojito), and have played around with them since.
 Many have fruit in them, which works so well with the mint.
 A watermelon mojito was one I first made a while ago that’s perfect for summer, as is my more recent grilled peach mojito.

 But while it’s a very fresh cocktail, mojitos can easily be adapted to be good for more than just summer.
 And this pomegranate mojito is a perfect example.
 Pomegranate’s tartness pairs very well with both the lime and mint.
 And while you can get pomegranate juice year round, it’s classically a winter fruit.